 Optical tools provide highly sensitive and specific means of detecting and quantifying the presence of biological materials as well as characterizing their properties.
 This group emphasizes the development and application of optical technologies for the targeted detection of trace biological compounds for molecularly-oriented medical diagnostics as well as for biological threat and contamination alerting.
 Integration of optical tools with micro-electro mechanical devices, microfluidics, and other lab-on-a-chip technologies, as well as the application of emerging technologies such as plasmonics and surface enhanced Raman scattering for biological assays are also important areas of focus.

-Ian White, University of Maryland at College Park, United States, Chair
+Nicolas Pegard, University of California at Berkeley, United States, Chair

 Optical Trapping and Manipulation in Molecular and Cellular Biology (BT)

 Optical trapping has been widely used to uncover fundamental aspects of molecular and cellular biology, including the understanding of the movement mechanisms of molecular motors and the forces involved in cell adhesion.
 This group focuses on the development and application of novel optical trapping and manipulation techniques to biological problems.
 Focus areas include the use of evanescent fields and state of the art optical tweezers for molecular- and cellular-scale manipulation, integration of optical manipulation with microfluidics and lab-on-a-chip technologies, as well as optical sorting and optical methods for cell biology.

 Steven Neale, University of Glasgow, United Kingdom, Chair